FreakingLoki/portfolio/README.md

 - [x] Added rules to stylesheets and refactored code to match new rules

 #### Responsiveness and Accessibility
-- [ ] Add media queries for different screen sizes
+- [x] Added media queries for responsiveness to different screen sizes
 - [x] Added missing accessibility labels
 - [ ] Add keyboard controls to all major interactive elements